risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-source-sink.md

 A source problem can be identified by checking the **Source Throughput** panel in the **Grafana dashboard (dev)** > **Streaming** section.
 If the ingestion rate is zero or significantly lower than expected, the source may be the bottleneck.

+*Example of a stuck source:*

 ![](../images/example-source-stuck.png)

 A sink problem is usually more serious because it back-pressures the entire streaming job, causing high barrier latency.
 To mitigate this issue, RisingWave introduced **sink decoupling** (i.e. buffering) before writing to the sink since v1.10.
-However, if the sink is still under heavy load, the buffer may be full, causing the entire streaming job to be blocked.
+However, if the problem lasts for a long time, the buffer may be eventually full, causing the entire streaming job to be blocked.

 To identify a sink problem, navigate to the **Log Store Lag** panel in the **Grafana dashboard (dev)** > **Sink Metrics** section.
 This panel shows how much data is waiting to be written out.
 If the lag is increasing, the sink may be the bottleneck.

+*Example of a stuck sink:*

 ![](../images/example-sink-stuck.png)